(c) 2000,2018 Peter McCollum

 The TAR-224 set includes a motor-driven auto-tune system for the transmitter antenna matching.
 Gabriele (IK6QNE) reports that the system does not work well with a tuned HAM antenna.
 His theory is that the auto-tune is not suitable for a high-Q antenna – it cannot react fast enough during the scan process, so it fails to stop on the “peak”.
 The system may be intended only for simpler antenna systems, such as a long wire.

 There is also a “TAR-224A” set, but the differences are unknown.

 A predecessor to the TAR-224 appears to be the RS-101 – see the “Other CIA Sets” section.

 A TAR-224 transceiver with the CS-224 crystal selector installed.
 The plastic lid is visible in the background.

 The AC power supply for the TAR-224 set, model W12-6, made by RO Industries.
+Note that the designation and manufacturer is marked on the set, and it is not a military designation.
 Image courtesy of Gabriele IK6QNE.

 A view of the ID plate.
 Note that it names the manufacturer.

 It is unknown what was changed for MWO 170-1.

 This view shows auto-tune motor, the antenna-matching variable inductor (left), and the tuning capacitor (rear center).